-As I point out in my blog post, Strategy for Our Internet World, the Internet and attendant hardware and software dominate everything and this means that we must use the Internet to optimize our effectiveness for betterment.
+As I point out in my blog post, Strategy for Our Internet World, the Internet and attendant hardware and software (Internet+) dominate everything and this means that we must use the Internet to optimize our effectiveness for betterment.
 Following the Stones, we gotta move–to the Internet.
 I have.
 I’ve moved from politics (Usual Politics), to administration (administrative strategy as developed in Strategies for Change), to the Internet.
 My move to the Internet is demonstrated in my latest writing project, Internet Citizens: Anyone, Anywhere, Anytime. (retitled Feb.
-2017: PROBLEM-SOLVING VIA THE INTERNET: AN ALTERNATIVE TO POLITICS AND GOVERNMENT) Here’s a draft of the first few paragraphs:
+2017: PROBLEM-SOLVING VIA THE INTERNET: AN ALTERNATIVE TO NATION-STATES, GOVERNMENTS, AND POLITICS) Here’s a draft of the first few paragraphs:

 INTERNET DOMINANCE AND PRE-INTERNET DECLINE

 The Internet—with attendant hardware (e.g., computers, mobile phones, and sensors) and software (e.g. the cloud, Google), aps—now dominates everything because it’s the most effective and efficient way to access and use information which, these days more so than in the past, is a much more important resource for solving problems in production, retail, manufacturing, journalism, banking and finance, healthcare, education, communication, entertainment, governance, as well as for solving problems in science, mathematics, sports, human relations, and in any other activity.
 As Werk, updating Marx, phrases it: “first land, then capital, now information”.